Staying at downing mountain lodge

 Mail checks to Downing Mountain Lodge c/o John Lehrman 536 Blodgett Camp Rd.
 Hamilton Montana 59840.

-Prices do not include 7% Montana accommodations tax.
+Prices do not include 8% Montana accommodations tax.
 Children under 13 FREE, 13-17 half $ with adult supervision and adequate numbers

 2 dog max, $25 each.
 Please keep dogs off furniture and beds and do not leave unattended inside lodge.